JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 By Jack Szwergold

-**Quick Notes**: The place had new owners (Pakistani?) and were jerks.
-So I lifted up the plastic from a rotating display pulled out a car and put it in my pocket.

-***
+We all called the store “the Te-Amo” but it was basically a junky—but beloved—neighborhood newsstand.

-Te-Amo wasn’t the name of a store as much as it was the name of a brand of cheap Mexican cigars that as sold around various stores across New York City at the time.
-Part of their marketing in the city was to pay for new signs for newsstands with one stipulation: Their branding would be front and center.
+Te-Amo wasn’t the name of the store as much as it was the name of a brand of cheap Mexican cigars that as sold around various stores across New York City at the time.
+Part of their marketing in the city in the 1970s was to pay for new signs for newsstands with one stipulation: Their branding would be front and center.

 So the candy store that was near Brighton 6th Street was dubbed “the Te-Amo” because there wasn’t another one in the neighborhood at the time.